sherman-jordan/pf2e-visioner/README.md

 # PF2E Visioner – Full Feature Overview

-**PF2E Visioner** is a powerful, modular visibility system for Foundry VTT tailored to the Pathfinder Second Edition (PF2E) ruleset.
-It provides GMs with complete control over how each token perceives others and integrates deeply with PF2E's visibility mechanics.
+**PF2E Visioner** is a powerful, modular token management system for Foundry VTT tailored to the Pathfinder Second Edition (PF2E) ruleset.
+It provides GMs with complete control over how each token perceives others (visibility) and their cover status, integrating deeply with PF2E's visibility and cover mechanics.

 Support the project on Ko-fi: [https://ko-fi.com/roileaf](https://ko-fi.com/roileaf)